-Having gained that understanding and allowed the party to express their interpretation of events, you should explain the existence of the guidance, referring to the commitment, and the risks that not upholding our responsibilities puts everyone under.
+Having gained that understanding and allowed the party to express their interpretation of events, you should explain the existence of the guidance, referring to the Community Commitment, and the risks that not upholding our responsibilities puts everyone under.

 It is anticipated that in most cases this intervention will be sufficient.
 Where this approach does not work, and you feel confident there is a need, you may wish to escalate this further.